acdh-oeaw/arche_cicd_start_action/README.md

-# ARCHE CI/CD Finish Action
+# ARCHE CI/CD Start Action

-Packs in one action all the steps done at the end of an ARCHE microservices build, test and redeploy GitHub workflow:
+Packs in one action all the steps done at the beginning of an ARCHE microservices build, test and redeploy GitHub workflow:

-* login into the docker hub
-* push the image into the docker hub
-* redeploy the image on the ACDH cluster
+* checkout the repo
+* set up PHP version with extensiont
-* push the code coverage logs to the coveralls
+* run the static code analysis with the phpstan
+* run tests with the phpunit
+* create direct database connection config files for ARCHE production and curation instances
+* clean up after tests

 Use with something like: